json-schema-tools/titleizer/README.md

  - circular reference detection & handling
  - synchronous - doesn't touch the filesystem or make network requests. (use @json-schema-tools/dereferencer first if you have references)
  - generate subschema-dependent titles
+ - always have unique titles for your json-schema

 ## Getting Started